-In recent years, his work has been welcomed at international festivals and symposiums including ISEA (International Symposium of Electronic Art), SXSW (South by Southwest), Bass Coast Festival, VRHAM!, FILE (Festival Internacional de Linguagem Eletrônica), ACE (Advances in Computer Entertainment), and IAM Weekend, among others.
+In recent years, the artist’s work has been welcomed at international festivals and symposiums including ISEA (International Symposium of Electronic Art), SXSW (South by Southwest), Bass Coast Festival, VRHAM!, FILE (Festival Internacional de Linguagem Eletrônica), Ars Electronica, and IAM Weekend, among others.
 It has been awarded placement in Oculus Launchpad, Art Omi:Music Fellowship, Berlin Sessions Residency, ARTnSHELTER AiR, and Zoo Labs Music Accelerator.

 As an organizer, they founded Art in Tech Atlanta, the city’s largest meetup for those at the intersection of art and technology.
 They also cofounded VLSC Records, an Internet based music label and audiovisual events organization.
 As a collaborator, they are an active member of Cosmic Lab in Osaka, Japan and contribute as needed to IMRSV in Berlin.

 Dissatisfied with the state of new media art and its diversity, the artist’s current mission is the demasculinization of the genre in a self transformational way.
 As of 2020, this has resulted in the artist’s refusal of physical skin in favor of representation by solely a digital 3D form that more accurately represents their non-binary and nonlinear existence.